 Public roads need 100% attention – all the time.
 It’s heaps more dangerous than the racetrack.

-Reported by John Parker for our AA Directions Winter 2017 issue
+Reported by John Parker for our AA Directions Summer 2017 issue

 Other cars available: Ferraris, Lamborghinis, Astons, Porsches and a Mini Cooper